jac307/MediaArtTutorials/ART1TI3/AI-Grap-Novel-01.md

 #### ✅ Document Your Process

-Create a table with four columns in the **Experimentation section**.
+Create a table with four columns in the **Experimentation** section.
 For each attempted image (including the ones that failed), include:

 1. **Story Section**
    - Copy/paste the excerpt from The Rapid Decline that you visualized.